 To prepare our students, over thirty professors are currently part of the Department’s Faculty, offering scholarship that covers all major eras of American, European, and World history.
 Several professors also possess extensive professional training in nautical archaeology and museum studies.
 Others have focused their research on maritime, naval, and military history.
 Members of the Department maintain an active research agenda, publishing articles in the major historical journals as well as books with leading university and commercial presses.
 Please use the faculty and staff link to learn about the members of the Department.
 These pages contain information about the faculty’s teaching, research, and service areas.

-The Department of History offers two separate undergraduate degrees: The BA in History and the BS in Public history.
+The Department of History offers the Bachelor of Arts in History.
 Minors are available in History and Public history.
 The History Department also plays a key role in the College of Education’s BS in History, Secondary Education, as well as Interdisciplinary programs such as the BA or minor in African and African American Studies and the minor in Asian Studies.

 As this and accompanying web pages cannot answer every possible question on the many offerings of the Department of History nor on the potential opportunities for history degrees, please feel free to contact the department by phone with questions.
 You can also email the History program directly.
 For questions concerning the BA or BS Degrees, send your queries to Dr. Timothy Jenks at firstname.lastname@example.org.
 We would like to hear from those interested in our programs and promise to respond quickly to any messages you might send.

 Click here to visit the Undergraduate Catalog